Buprenorphine/naloxone: Medical uses

 Buprenorphine/naloxone is used for the treatment of opioid use disorder.
 Long-term outcomes are generally better with use of buprenorphine/naloxone than attempts at stopping opioid use altogether.
 This includes a lower risk of overdose with medication use.
 Due to the high binding affinity and low activation at the opioid receptor, cravings and withdrawal for opioids are decreased while preventing a person from getting high and relapsing on another opioid.
-The combination of the two medications is preferred over buprenorphine alone for maintenance treatment due to the presence of naloxone in the formulation, which helps discourage intravenous use.
+The combination of the two medications is preferred over buprenorphine alone for maintenance treatment due to the presence of naloxone in the formulation, which is believed to help discourage intravenous use.
+However, the belief that the addition of naloxone provides this benefit has been called into question, and posters on drug-related online forums have stated that they were able to attain a high by injecting preparations of buprenorphine despite being combined with naloxone.

-Buprenorphine/naloxone has been found to be effective for treating opioid dependence, and serves as a recommended first-line medication according to the U.S. National Institute on Drug Abuse.
+Buprenorphine/naloxone is effective for treating opioid dependence and serves as a recommended first-line medication according to the U.S. National Institute on Drug Abuse.
 The medication is an effective maintenance therapy for opioid dependence and has generally similar efficacy to methadone.
 Both treatments — buprenorphine/naloxone and methadone — are substantially more effective than abstinence-based treatment.
-Prescribers need a Drug Addiction Treatment Act (DATA 2000) waiver to prescribe buprenorphine/nalaxone for opioid dependence.

-Because it may be prescribed out of an office setting (as opposed to methadone, which requires specialized centers), buprenorphine/naloxone allows people more freedom of administration.
+As of October 2023 prescribers no longer need a Drug Addiction Treatment Act (DATA 2000) waiver to prescribe buprenorphine/naloxone for opioid dependence.
+All practitioners who have a current DEA registration that includes Schedule III authority, may now prescribe buprenorphine for opioid use disorder in their practice if permitted by applicable state law.
+The Substance Abuse and Mental Health Services Administration encourages practitioners to treat patients within their practices who require treatment for a substance use disorder.
+Because it may now be prescribed much more readily out of an office setting (as opposed to methadone, which requires specialized centers), buprenorphine/naloxone allows people more access to this medication and more freedom of administration.
 It also thus comes with more risks in this vulnerable population.
 Buprenorphine/naloxone may be recommended for socially stable people who use opioids who cannot retrieve medications from a center daily, who have another condition requiring regular primary care visits, or who have jobs or daily lives that require they maintain all their faculties and cannot take a sedating medication.
-Buprenorphine/naloxone is also recommended over methadone for people who at high risk of methadone toxicity, such as the elderly, those taking high doses of benzodiazepines or other sedating substances, concomitant alcohol use disorder, those with a lower level of opioid tolerance, and those at high risk of prolonged QT interval.
+Buprenorphine/naloxone is also recommended over methadone for people at high risk of methadone toxicity, such as the elderly, those taking high doses of benzodiazepines or other sedating substances, concomitant alcohol use disorder, those with a lower level of opioid tolerance, and those at high risk of prolonged QT interval.
 It is also helpful to use the medication in combination with psychosocial support and counseling.